zhenkewu/CFRL/JOSS/paper.md

 #### Value and Counterfactual Fairness Evaluation

-We now estimate the value and counterfactual fairness achieved by the trained policy when interacting with the target environment using `evaluate_value_through_fqe()` and `evaluate_fairness_through_model()`, respectively.
+We now estimate the value and counterfactual fairness achieved by the trained policy when interacting with the environment of interest using `evaluate_value_through_fqe()` and `evaluate_fairness_through_model()`, respectively.
 The counterfactual fairness is represented by a metric from 0 to 1, with 0 representing perfect fairness and 1 indicating complete unfairness.
 We use the testing set for evaluation.

 ```python
 value = evaluate_reward_through_fqe(zs=zs_test, states=states_test,